UPPMAX/programming_formalisms/docs/project_start/startup.md

 ## Start with course project

-- We heave already prepared a bit
+- We have already prepared a bit.

 ### View the project we will work with

 ???+ Demo "View the GitHub project at: <https://github.com/programming-formalisms/programming_formalisms_project_autumn_2024>"

+    - Click on a folder or file in the file explorer.
+    - This enables the file "Expand file tree" button to the left of the repo name.
-    - Look at the file tree!
+    - Click on that and look at the file tree!
     - View README.md
     - View Code of conduct
     - View License